propertymap-dev/propertymap-dev.github.io/_posts/2024-09-22-is-daft-the-most-expensive-property-listing-site-in-the-world.markdown

 ### Conclusion

-Daft.ie is among the most expensive for private listings globally.
+Daft.ie is among the most expensive platforms for private listings globally.
+The high costs aren't just a burden for landlords and sellers—they often get passed onto tenants and buyers, further inflating the housing market.
+Daft also makes more money as rental prices increase, adding to the overall cost for consumers.

 For a cost-effective alternative in Ireland, **PropertyMap.ie** offers free base listings and flexible pricing for additional features.

 [Get started on PropertyMap.ie today](https://propertymap.ie).